tushar242001/Process_Scheduling_Algorithm_Visualiser/README.md

     ```

 ## Usage
-To use the CPU Scheduling Algorithm Visualizer:
+To use the Process Scheduling Algorithm Visualizer:

 1. Open the `index.html` file in your web browser.
 2. Enter the necessary data, including the number of processes, arrival time, burst time, priority, and time quantum.